igor-gorohovsky/agent-review.nvim/README.md

 Neovim UI for reviewing code changes proposed by terminal coding agents.

-This plugin was split out from a Claude-specific config, but the names and APIs are generic so it can be used with Claude Code, Qwen Code, custom agents, or any hook that can call a Neovim server.

 ## Features

 - Open an agent-proposed file edit in a diff tab.